 The dissertation The aim is to finish the dissertation within three years.
 Students start working on their dissertations immediately after admission.
 Collaboration between the student and the supervisor(s) is close and normally most of the research is co-authored with the supervisor(s) or other researchers.
 Nevertheless, the main key for a completed dissertation is the student’s own efforts and dedication.
 The dissertation is primarily the project of the student himself/herself and ability to work independently is required.

 A dissertation normally consists of three to four papers whereof at least one is authored by the student alone.
-Publishing in high ranked International peer-reviewed journals is encouraged and it is expected that candidates submit their papers to journals even if the review process can be time consuming.
+The importance of publishing in high ranked International peer-reviewed journals is stressed and students are encouraged to get their papers published even though the review process can be time consuming.
 All papers need to be of publishable quality to be included in the thesis.

-During the dissertation process candidates are encouraged to build their own research networks, to have longer stays with other academic institutions and to participate at international research conferences.
-To enable this, and to learn about accessing research funding, candidates are expected to apply for funding from external and internal parties.
+During the dissertation process students are encouraged to build their own research networks, to have longer stays with other academic institutions and to participate at international research conferences.
+To enable this, and to learn about accessing research funding, students are expected to apply for funding from external and internal parties.

 Defense of thesis

 When finishing the dissertation the thesis is evaluated by a committee consisting of two external and one internal members.
 If the evaluation committee find the thesis worthy to be defended, the School of Business and Law organizes a public defense where the candidate is examined by the external evaluators.
 The public defense of the dissertation, if accepted by the evaluation committee, will normally take place approximately 6 months after the submission of the thesis.

 After completing the PhD program candidates should have the knowledge, skills and the general competence needed to be at the research frontier of their field.
 Some of these elements are described below.